-As outlined in the guidance if you are successful in being awarded funding, the money is normally given in three instalments - 50% when you return the contract, 40% midway through and only upon successful completion of the interim project report, and 10% at the end of the project and pending approval of the relevant project monitoring report.
-Applicants therefore need to ensure that they manage their cashflow accordingly.
-If this is likely to cause you some issues, in some cases, we will be able to amend this standard payment structure.
+As outlined in the guidance if you are successful in being awarded funding, the money is normally given in two instalments - 75% when you return the contract and 25% upon successful completion of the project and approval of the relevant project monitoring reports.
+Applicants therefore need to ensure that they manage their cashflow, when 25% of the funding awarded will only be made available at the end of the project.
+If this is likely to cause you some issues, in some cases, we may be able to amend this standard payment structure.
 Please discuss with us if you consider that your needs may be better addressed by different payment structure.